Santiago de Chile is the capital and a major city in Chile.

 Neighborhoods and Communities

 Distinct neighborhoods define Santiago's character.
 Providencia and Las Condes are known for their modernity and affluence, while Bellavista is celebrated for its bohemian vibe and vibrant nightlife.
-The historic Barrio Lastarria is a cultural hotspot with art galleries and fine dining.
+The historic Barrio Lastarria is a cultural hotspot with art galleries and fine Dining.

 Tourism and attractions